nathggns/jq-list/README.md

 # jQuery List

-jQuery List is a cool program that allows you to create lists using Swig templates.
+jQuery List is a jQuery plugin that allows you to create lists using Swig templates.
 It has great event hooking, and is extremely configurable.

 ## Features